jmcole/jmcole.github.io/mobile-master/views/README.md

 }
 ```

-In addition, I also inlined some of the javscript in order to improve the website above the fold download time.
+In addition, I also inlined some of the Javscript in order to improve the website above the fold download time.

 # Final Results